Summary of Policies and Regulations Pertaining to Students

 Policy Pertaining to Public Displays defines standards for permissible displays, objects or structures not designed to be continuously carried or held by a demonstrator or picketer so as simultaneously to protect freedom of expression and prevent unreasonable threats to the health, safety, security, or mission of the campus.
 (Approved by the President, March 29, 1989.
 For more information, contact the Office of the Vice President for Student Affairs.)

-Residence Hall Rules define prohibited conduct in and around campus residence and dining halls, buildings, and at Department of Resident Life- and/or Department of Dining Services-sponsored activities, in addition to that which falls under the Residence Halls/Dining Services Agreement, Code of Student Conduct, and federal, state and local laws.
+Residence Hall Rules define prohibited conduct in and around campus residence halls, buildings, and at Department of Resident Life sponsored activities, in addition to that which falls under the Residence Halls/Dining Services Agreement, Code of Student Conduct, and federal, state and local laws.
 The rules also specify standard sanctions for rule violations, and provide for an adjudication process.
-(Reprinted in Community Living, the Residence Halls and Dining Services Handbook.
+(Reprinted in Community Living, the Residence Halls Handbook.)
 For more information, contact the Department of Resident Life or visit www.reslife.umd.edu/communityhandbook/ .

 Sexual Assault Policy offers advice and guidance for complainants, including assistance in filing criminal complaints.
 Defines and sets penalties for sexual assault.
 Specifies that [s]exual assault is a serious offense and the standard sanction for any sexual assault, including acquaintance rape, is expulsion.